Blueberry Pie Quick Bread

 You might realize that there’s a high ratio of cornstarch to berries in this.

 You know how blueberry pie is sometimes a little goopy and juicy and delicious?
-That works great in a pie, but I didn’t want that much in the swirly part of a bread.
+That works great in a pie, but I didn’t want that much in the swirly part of the bread.

 We’ll cook down the blueberries (fresh or frozen – this also works great with frozen berries!) until they’re more of a jam-like consistency.

-I purposely kept the batter on the less-sweet side; after all, this is a bread and not a cake.
-(Although, if we’re being honest, the line between the two is seriously blurred with many quick breads!).
+We’re using a very standard quick bread batter for this blueberry bread.
+I kept it on the less-sweet side; after all this is a bread and not a cake.
+(Although, if we’re being honest, the line between the two is seriously blurred wth many quick breads!)

 Almond Crumble Topping